ninetyn1ne/ninetyn1ne.github.io/_posts/2020-10-05-open-redir-to-ato.md

 Notice the cookie header which that sent along with the request.
 I soon realized that these were my session cookies!
 This was how the server was authenticating requests made on behalf of the user.
 However, this discovery was useless unless we could somehow force our victims to make this request and receive their cookies on our server.

-My initial idea was to find an XSS, bypass the Same Origin Policy, make the malicious Graphql request on behalf of the victim, and then exfiltrate the cookies.
+My initial idea was to find an XSS, bypass the Same Origin Policy, make the malicious GraphQL request on behalf of the victim, and then exfiltrate the cookies.

 After spending a day looking for an XSS vulnerability, I didn't find any and gave up.
 I reported this as a Blind SSRF with the ability to read a partial response and began testing other parts of the app.